M0NWY/Mixcloud-Downloader/README.md

 # Mixcloud-Downloader

-Now no-longer works - I'll be making a better one later with full selenium and youtube-dl You can probably get what you want done with just YouTube-dl
+Now no-longer works - I'll be making a better one later with full selenium and youtube-dl You can probably get what you want done with just YouTube-dl - now live : https://github.com/M0NWY/Mixcloud-Downloader-2

 A python script for downloading the latest mixcloud mixes